gtamhankar/bamazon/README.md

 # bamazon - node app
-Assignment 12 - bamazon - batch amazon in node
+Assignment 12 - bamazon - batch amazon in node.

-Amazon-like storefront with the MySQL and node
+Amazon-like storefront with the MySQL and node.
 The app will take in orders from customers and deplete stock from the store's inventory.
 The program can track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store along with a bar graph.
+The program caters to customer, manager and supervisor roles.

 Submitted On: 12/9/2018